alonnir/snacks/README.md

 ## Tools

 #### Python:
-- **[`networkx`](https://networkx.github.io/)**: as mentioned above, this is the preferred place to start.
+- **[`NetworkX`](https://networkx.github.io/)**: as mentioned above, this is the preferred place to start.
 Easy API, great documentation, rich functionality.
 If you're just getting started with network analysis in Python, this is the module you'd like to use.
+- **[`PyGraphistry`](https://github.com/graphistry/pygraphistry)**: great tool for visually exploring larger graphs (one of the things where NetowrkX lags behind).
+Plays nicely out-of-the-box with NetworkX graphs or even Pandas (as well as plenty of other popular tools).
+- TBC

 ***